 YES!
 Traditionally, recipes for Butter Chicken call for toasting whole spices and then grinding them.
 However, by simply toasting the ground spices, you still can achieve incredible flavor.
 But if you skip the step of toasting, the resulting dish will lack flavor.

 Absolutely.
 While it may seem weird for the dish with the term butter in it to be able to be made dairy-free, this is actually one recipe that still tastes delicious when dairy-free counterparts are used.
 To make this recipe for Butter Chicken dairy-free, use coconut oil in place of butter and canned coconut milk in place of heavy cream.

-Yes, you can use frozen chicken thighs or breasts.
-If using frozen cubes of chicken, cook on high for 8 minutes.
-If using a full chicken breast/thigh that is frozen increase cook time to 10 minutes on high pressure.
-Once cook time has elapsed and pressure has been released, remove chicken from the Instant Pot and shred or chop up and return to the sauce to finish simmering with the heavy cream.
+Yes, you can prepare Instant Pot Butter Chicken using frozen chicken thighs or breasts.
+If using frozen cubes of chicken, increase the cooking time to 8 minutes on HIGH pressure.
+If using frozen whole pieces of chicken breasts/thighs, increase the cooking time to 10 minutes on high pressure.
+Once the cooking time has elapsed and pressure has been released, remove the chicken from the Instant Pot and shred or chop up and return to the sauce to finish simmering with the heavy cream.